jackshiels/bananai/README.md

 Bananas are an instantly recognisable fruit.
 Undeniably unique, bananas are easy-to-hold, hangable, and come with their own protective wrapper.
 Bananas, like many other fruit, provide value from their ripeness and availability to eat, which diminishes over time (Rizzo et al., 2023).
 As such, it becomes important for both supply chain efficiency and personal consumption to know when a banana is at the ideal point to eat.

 BananAI is the application of deep learning to banana ripeness, using image recognition to determine when a banana is best to eat.
-In combination with an Arduino BLE 33 Sense, BananAI is deployed on a banana stand to provide an immediate indication of when to consume.
+In combination with an Arduino BLE 33 Sense, BananAI is deployed on a banana stand to provide an immediate indication of when to consume, and for monitoring ripeness in a shop setting.
 The following document describes how BananAI came to be, and outlines the steps taken in its development.
 Instructions on how to deploy are also provided.

 # Contents
 * Research question